Power Lunch: A Conversation with Leaders of the Sea to Sky

 Baby Beet Salad

-roast baby yellow beets, pickled baby candy cane beets, avocado puree
+roast baby yellow beets, pickled baby candy cane beets, toasted

 feta, baby arugula, pink grapefruit vinaigrette